DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "Unless demons will not be completely eliminated from Urza Federation, humanity cannot return back to surface.
 And thus Jeanne-sama..."

-Fairin made signal with her eyes.
+Farin made signal with her eyes.

 "It is time for meeting.
 We should head to council room."

 "Yes, I was heading there."

-Together with Fairin Jeanne headed there.
+Together with Farin Jeanne headed there.
 But, as if some idea suddenly came to her, she turned back.

 "Kai, could make sure to have free time at evening.
 Together with Rinne."

 "Is it about expedition?"

-"Yeah, as we're dealing with relocation of headquarters, we're discussing it with Fairin.
+"Yeah, as we're dealing with relocation of headquarters, we're discussing it with Farin.
 I'd like to hear your opinion too."

-Together with Fairin and two captains, Jeanne headed out.
+Together with Farin and two captains, Jeanne headed out.

 "...Well, I guess I'll keep company to Rinne."